 In 2015, our first well was drilled providing fresh water for the people and farm in Diengenga.
 Fresh water is essential and this capital project was successful through the generous gifts of many persons.
 In July 2019, solar panels were installed to power the pump for the existing well.
 The farm now has water for irrigation throughout the year, and the village residents can access the well that has been dormant due to lack of funding for generator fuel.

-The seeds of our support we have planted are producing a bountiful harvest of love, spiritual growth, economic security, hope and joy...all through your faithful support and 'seed' money and actions.
+The seeds of our support we have planted are producing a bounting harvest of love, spiritual growth, economic security, hope and joy...all through your faithful support and 'seed' money and actions.

 "Still other seeds fell on good soil.
 It came up, grew and produced a crop, multiplying thirty, sixty or even a hundred times."
 Mark 4:8